gabest11/lexx-ivtc/README.md

 #### 59.94i

 Not much to do here, deinterlace every frame.
 Or make interlaced h264.
 DVD extras are mostly 59.94i.

+In a few scenes, the fields are also further scrambled with a ccppc pattern (S01E01 Hands appearing on the display when Stanley wakes up at home).

 ### ccppc, but already deinterlaced to 29.97 by blending